spatterIight/ansible-role-wireguard/README.md

 ## What it is

-Install and configure Wireguard VPNs
+Install and configure WireGuard VPNs

 ## How to use